Do I need my husband's consent to sell property in Virginia?

 Answer:

-In Virginia, the property acquired by the wife is not treated as marital property.
-Per Va.
-Code Ann. § 55-35, a married woman has the right to acquire, hold, use, control and dispose of property as if she were unmarried.
-The husband shall not have any right to deny such power of use, control, and disposition of her property.
+In Virginia, property acquired by a married woman is not considered marital property.
+According to Va.
+Code Ann. § 55-35, a married woman can acquire, hold, use, control, and dispose of property as if she were unmarried.
+This means her husband cannot deny her the right to use or sell her property.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.